Health and Safety Emergencies: (541) 737-7000

 • Located in the heart of colonial Mexico, off the tourist path, the Querétaro program is designed for rapid language advancement integrated with significant cultural immersion.

-• Students may earn up to 25 credits (fall semester), and in summer sessions up to 12 credits in a 5 or 6- week session and up to 24 credits in the 11-week session.
-Classes are small and taught in Spanish by experienced Mexican faculty at the Universidad Autonóma de Querétaro (UAQ), a public university.
+• Students may earn 12 credits in a summer session.
+Classes are small and taught in Spanish by experienced Mexican faculty.

 Summer: March 20